Tonel/Tonel/README.md

-# Antonello Zanini — @Tonel | CEO of Writech
+# Antonello Zanini — @Tonel | Freelance Technical Writer and Editor
-I am a software engineer, but I prefer to call myself a Technology Bishop.
+I am a technical writer, technical editor, and software engineer, but I prefer to call myself a Technology Bishop.
 Spreading knowledge through writing is my mission.

 <div>